bessinnica/Loc-markdig-azuredocs-test/articles/cognitive-services/Academic-Knowledge/GraphSearchMethod.md

 https://westus.api.cognitive.microsoft.com/academic/v1.0/graph/search?mode=json
 ```
 <br>
+For the
-For the *json* search, if we want to get the papers whose titles contain "graph engine" and written by "bin shao", we can specify the query as follows.
+<em>json</em> search, if we want to get the papers whose titles contain "graph engine" and written by "bin shao", we can specify the query as follows.

 ```JSON
 {